Rocky and Diamond

 These types of body language behaviors may occur in a dog attempting to use diffusive behavior that has been ignored, or may occur without initial signals such as in an overly excited/worked up or aggressive dog on high alert.
 Dogs that are too worked up or excited are said to be highly aroused.
 Assertive or aggressive posturing can frequently be seen in dogs exhibiting these body languages.
 Often the more aroused the dog, the more intensely she will respond to perceived threats or issues in the environment.

 - Direct eye contact is the most common initial body signal for displaying assertiveness or aggression, often when a dog is in a threatening situation.
 Assertiveness in combination with aggression is not always the case, of course, because your own dog may stare directly at you with his “sad, puppy dog eyes” when he wants something.
 Thus, other body signals or the situation itself should be evaluated (e.g., a new dog showing up) before determining if aggression is involved.
-In other words, a confident dog can be assertive, using body language to get what he wants, without demonstrating aggression, which involves behavior that can result in damage to someone else.
+In other words, a confident dog can be assertive and use body language to get what he wants without demonstrating aggression, which involves behavior that can result in damage to someone else.

 - Pulling the lips back and displaying teeth can also be a signal of assertiveness or aggression.